iliaamiri/a-web-bot-for-booking-the-closest-possible-appointment-on-ICBC-Driver-Licensing/README.md

 ## Pre-requisites and Installations
 1. You only need to install Node.js (https://nodejs.org/en/download/)

+## UPDATE
+Save yourself the hassle setting up Selenium server.
+Go on `puppeteer` branch.
+It will use puppeteer as it always should have.

 ## Setup and run the Selenium server
 There are two options: